-High blood pressure and brain disease can be deadly as well as prevented.
-Over 30 million people worldwide suffer from dementia and nearly 70 million people just in the U.S. have high blood pressure.
-Researchers at the American Heart Association have found that the two may be linked.
+High blood pressure and brain disease are very dangerous, but highly preventable conditions.
+Over 30 million people worldwide suffer from dementia and nearly 70 million people just in the U.S. have hypertension.
+Researchers at the American Heart Association have found that the two might have a connection.

 There have been other observational studies also trying to find a tie between the two, with their findings being similar.
 Dr. Costantino Iadecola, the chair of the writing committee, stated, “Many observational studies suggest treating hypertension may reduce the cognitive impact of high blood pressure, especially on vascular cognitive impairment, but observational studies are not designed to prove cause and effect.”

-Some of the studies were spaced too far apart from the time the person was diagnosed with hypertension to the time they were diagnosed with cognitive issues.
+Some of the studies were far after doctors diagnosed the person with hypertension to the time they diagnosed cognitive issues.
 Years in between each of these moments made it difficult to pinpoint at what blood pressure level brain disease began.